The After Birth Training Program is a collection of video workouts to help you reconnect and heal after pregnancy & childbirth - 50 Videos, 6 Weeks!

 What will you need?

 All you need is 10 minutes a day to dedicate to your recovery.
-You don’t even need the internet with the day-by-day workouts included in the downloaded guide.
+Start your FREE 7 Day Trial now.

 - pilates mat

 - yoga block

 Self Assessment is an important element of the BodyLove Pilates postnatal after birth training program.
 Learning how to assess your healing progress is crucial to ensure you are ready for the next phase.